mpursley/interactive-tutorials/tutorials/learnpython.org/en/Closures.md

   	  fun2 = transmit_to_space("Burn the Sun!")
   	  fun2()

-Even though the execution of the "transmit_to_space()" was completed, the message was rather preserved.
-This technique by which the data is attached to some code even after end of those other original functions is called as closures in python
+Even though the execution of the "transmit_to_space()" was completed, the message was preserved.
+This technique by which the data is attached to some code, even after end of the other original functions, is called as closures in python.

-ADVANTAGE : Closures can avoid use of global variables and provides some form of data hiding.(Eg. When there are few methods in a class, use closures instead).
+ADVANTAGE : Closures can avoid use of global variables and provides some form of data hiding.
+(E.g. When there are few methods in a class, use closures instead).

 Also, Decorators in Python make extensive use of closures.